Legrand (OTCMKTS:LGRDY) Upgraded to “Outperform” by Exane BNP Paribas

-Legrand (OTCMKTS:LGRDY) was upgraded by research analysts at Exane BNP Paribas from a “neutral” rating to an “outperform” rating in a research note issued on Tuesday, The Fly reports.
-The firm presently has a €135.00 ($158.82) price objective on the stock.
+Exane BNP Paribas upgraded shares of Legrand (OTCMKTS:LGRDY) from a neutral rating to an outperform rating in a research note issued to investors on Tuesday, The Fly reports.
+They currently have €135.00 ($158.82) price target on the stock.

-Several other analysts have also recently commented on LGRDY.
-Societe Generale restated a “hold” rating on shares of Legrand in a research note on Tuesday, August 3rd.
-Berenberg Bank cut shares of Legrand from a “buy” rating to a “hold” rating in a research note on Wednesday, August 4th.
-JPMorgan Chase & Co. reiterated a “neutral” rating on shares of Legrand in a research note on Monday, August 2nd.
-Bryan, Garnier & Co cut shares of Legrand from a “buy” rating to a “neutral” rating in a research note on Tuesday, June 29th.
-Finally, Deutsche Bank Aktiengesellschaft reiterated a “buy” rating on shares of Legrand in a research note on Tuesday, September 7th.
-Seven investment analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-Based on data from MarketBeat, Legrand currently has a consensus rating of “Hold” and an average price target of $135.00.
+Several other analysts have also issued reports on LGRDY.
+Societe Generale restated a hold rating on shares of Legrand in a research report on Tuesday, August 3rd.
+JPMorgan Chase & Co. restated a neutral rating on shares of Legrand in a research report on Monday, August 2nd.
+Deutsche Bank Aktiengesellschaft restated a buy rating on shares of Legrand in a research report on Tuesday, September 7th.
+Royal Bank of Canada reiterated a sector perform rating on shares of Legrand in a report on Friday, August 6th.
+Finally, Berenberg Bank lowered shares of Legrand from a buy rating to a hold rating in a report on Wednesday, August 4th.
+Seven research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of $135.00.

 Legrand SA is a holding company, which engages in the manufacture of electrical and digital building infrastructures.
 Its services include the provision of control and command of electric power, cable management, power distribution, and voice-data-image distribution.
 The company was founded in 1926 and is headquartered in Limoges, France.